Best daily deals

 Active noise canceling performance is slightly better on the AirPods Pro (2nd Generation) than the Beats Fit Pro, but both will serve you well in noisy conditions.
 The AirPods Pro (2nd Generation) ANC may sound a bit more pleasant since its strength is steadier across the frequency spectrum.

-You get many of the same features between the AirPods Pro (2nd Generation) and Beats Fit Pro, including personalized Spatial Audio, so long as your device runs iOS 16 or later.
+The AirPods Pro (2nd Generation) and Beats Fit Pro offer many of the same features, including personalized Spatial Audio, as long as your device runs iOS 16 or later.
 Both earbuds have skin-detect sensors and an IPX4 rating, but only the second-gen AirPods Pro case has an IPX4 rating.
 You can’t go wrong with either pair of earbuds, but the Fit Pro fits the bill if you refuse to spend more than $200 on wireless earbuds.

 What should you get instead of the Apple AirPods Pro (2nd Generation)?